adamslab-ub/BiG-MRTA/Flood Simulation/README.md

 - To generate data points based on fool rate and the area, you can use this file: mainFloodSimulation_DOE.m.
 If you want to have a flood simulation for a different region (any place on the world that you have its elevation data) or different flood rate, you can use this file to generate the data points.

 - To add task information that can be used by the BiG-MRTA, and Feas-RND algorithms, you need to run one of these files: mainGenerateDataset.m, mainGenerateDataset_Difficult.m, and mainGenerateDataset_Dynamic.m.

+Note: You need to download bil file to execute it.
+Due to large size, the file has not been added to this Git repository.